PseudoDevs/IamGhost/FATAL13.md

-Last updated: 2024-04-02 20:08:28
+Last updated: 2024-04-02 20:09:02
-Random Quote: No man can succeed in a line of endeavor which he does not like. - Napoleon Hill
+Random Quote: All difficult things have their origin in that which is easy, and great things in that which is small. - Laozi